BradleyCulley/bradleyculley.github.io/_posts/2026-06-18-The-Labor-of-Hands.md

 <p>
 Mercer, Maine is the town my parents moved to when they were 24 years old, in 1981.
-It's a town in rural Maine with a population of about 700 people.¹ The population was around 300 when my parents arrived in 1981.
+It's a town in rural Maine with a population of about 700 people.¹ Back in 1981, the population was around 300.
 </p>

 <p>